It’s 2020—we’ve officially gone digital.

 Many office packages include a virtual receptionist service that will answer your phone calls, voicemails, and emails, allowing you to focus on your craft.

 You may also get unlimited call time on your new toll-free VOIP line and access to meeting rooms in a local co-working space.
+You can use call routing to route your calls from your number to a VOIP provider of your choice.
 That way, you can have face-to-face meetings with new clients and prospects.

 Our 3 Favorite Virtual Office Software Apps